danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

   'dask.array.Array'}``, and pointing the entrypoint at that.
 But this is perhaps not any "cleaner" than a small class that implements an interface that is already established in the language.
+* If we enounter a need for additional descriptive metadata about the reader class, beyond ``container``, there will be a way to add it.

 ## How should we organize?